luisa2795/dashboard_for_SLR/README.md

 # dashboard_for_SLR
-Dashboard to search, filter and analyse scientific literature in a semi-automated way
+Dashboard to search, filter and analyse scientific literature in a semi-automated way.

 ## How to run:
 1. Clone the repository to your local machine.
 Make sure that this machine is connected to the HWR PN, as it must be able to communicate with the Database, which is running on the university server _zeno_.